Your donations are essential to water quality and riparian habitat!

-In 1994, Prescott Creeks found new leadership in three ambitious Prescott College students - Eric Glomski, Jim Donovan, and Ron Smith.
+In 1994, Prescott Creeks found new leadership in three ambitious Prescott College students – Eric Glomski, Jim Donovan, and Brooke Parlette.
 At that time, the trio had already worked for several years to build community support for the establishment of a riparian preserve at the City-owned Watson Woods property.
 With the blessing of Prescott Creeks’ founders and the backing of the newly assembled Watson Woods Advisory Committee, Glomski and Donovan took the helm of Prescott Creeks.
 In 1995, Glomski and Donovan successfully negotiated a 25-year lease for stewardship of Watson Woods.
 The following year Watson Woods was officially renamed the Watson Woods Riparian Preserve.

-and the Yavapai County Community Foundation, creek identification signs we re installed throughout the city to mark the creeks where they intersect with roads.
-Prescott Creeks also met with students from Prescott’s Mile High Middle School to teach them about Prescott’s creeks as part of the giant mural they were creating at the Gurley Street Bridge - better known as the Granite Creek Mural Project.
+In 1999, Prescott Creeks made contributions to two important community education projects.
+In collaboration with the City of Prescott and the Yavapai County Community Foundation, creek identification signs we re installed throughout the city to mark the creeks where they intersect with roads.
+Prescott Creeks also met with students from Prescott’s Mile High Middle School to teach them about Prescott’s creeks as part of the giant mural they were creating at the Gurley Street Bridge – better known as the Granite Creek Mural Project.